 Preparing Your Safety Equipment

-• Ensure all sound signalling devices, distress signals and navigational lights are operational
+• Ensure all sound signaling devices, distress signals, and navigational lights are operational.

 Boat Trailer Maintenance